erdoukki/lede-insomnia/README.md

 # for some reason it always calls chown docker:docker /build, but you can press CONTROL+C and it will still be docker user, weird, it does that, I never do that, only in the Dockerfile

-# All adds the plus feeds (node, redis, darkmatter), image builder and node, redis 4, fixes Apache builder
+# All adds the plus feeds (node, redis, mariadb), image builder and node, redis 4, fixes Apache builder
 # All set for the .config. feeds.conf and in the image builder in the repositories.config

-# the default packages http url is http://cdn.corifeus.com/lede/17.01.3
+# the default packages http url is http://cdn.corifeus.com/lede/17.01.4

 # but if you use the appropriate firmware, since a lot is pre-built,
 # adding in new modules, etc, the built will be super fast